How To Order Wine Like A Pro

 He also made sure there was food.
 If the sommelier died, the meal wouldn’t be served.

-One of the most important parts of being a sommelier is coming up with good pairings of food and wine.
-This is done behind the scenes with the help of other people on the culinary team.
+One of the most important parts of being a sommelier is coming up with great food and wine pairings.

 Some restaurants even consider a sommelier’s job the same as that of a chef de cuisine.
-This is especially true in restaurants with long wine lists with 200 or more wines.
+This is especially true in restaurants with long wine lists consisting of 200 or more wines.

 You are missing out on the years of experience and wine tasting a sommelier brings to the table by simply not utilizing their service.